jaanga/jaanga.github.io/documents/jaanga-practice-notes/jaanga-coding-style-r1.md

 Jaanga Style Guide
 ===

-_update 2016-05-19_
+_update 2016-05-31_

 ## Coding Style & URL Naming Guidelines

 You should be able to download or copy a folder to your computer and it should just run.

 The code should be as close as possible to readable - or even spoken - English.
-In other words it's great if you can read the code out load and it mean something.
+* In other words it's great if you can read the code out load and it mean something.
+* It should only take ypu a few minutes to gt the idea of what it does.

 The coding style of an app should follow the style of the most-used library of the app.
-The style of an app built with jQuery should follow the style of, say, the [jQuery API Documentation]( http://api.jquery.com/ ).
+* The style of an app built with jQuery should follow the style of, say, the [jQuery API Documentation]( http://api.jquery.com/ ).
-The style of an app built using Three.js should follow the style of, say, the [Three.js Examples]( http://mrdoob.github.io/three.js/examples/ ).
+* The style of an app built using Three.js should follow the style of, say, the [Three.js Examples]( http://mrdoob.github.io/three.js/examples/ ).
-The styles in both the above examples do tend to be fairly simple coding styles - which is great for our kinds of uses.
+* The styles in both the above examples do tend to be fairly simple coding styles - which is great for our kinds of uses.
-On occasion a greater degree of complexity is required In that case then the source code of each library should be used as it respective style to follow.
+* On occasion a greater degree of complexity is required In that case then the source code of each library should be used as it respective style to follow.

 _What the following needs, more than anything, is links to sources that justify the following statement.